-The power of brand recall to drive sales is a force that marketers should never underestimate.
-Consider how brand recall influences your choices as a shopper: when you need to purchase a new product and you’re presented with an array of options, what factors into your decision of what to buy?
+Marketers should never underestimate the power of brand recall to drive sales.
+Consider how brand recall influences your choices as a shopper: When you need to purchase a new product and are presented with an array of options, what factors affect your decision to buy?

 The average adult is exposed to some 362 ads every single day, so how can you make your brand’s message stick?